Jasper-Hewitt/Campaigning_101/README.md

 posts like serial_number 1208.  下架民進黨, hmm should this count?
 Because if I want this kind of posts to count maybe I should have also included 政黨輪替...... hmm

+For now I just put 下架民進黨 in the 'description' column if the post only contains this phrase but no other criticism...

 ### serial_number
 The serial numbers are only based on the posts that fall within the time periods of each candidates' campaign.
 If I get new data I will have to add serial numbers accordingly...